-National planning policy promotes the protection and enhancement of public rights of way (PROW) and access including making links to existing rights of way networks.
-Bath and North East Somerset has an extensive network of PROW including a number of long distance and circular routes which form an integral part of the overall leisure and recreational provision.
+602. National planning policy promotes the protection and enhancement of public rights of way (PROW) and access including making links to existing rights of way networks.
+Bath and North East Somerset has an extensive network of PROW including a number of long distance and circular routes.
+The Council recognises the importance of this network in terms of facilitating active lifestyles, providing access to the countryside, and supporting the health and wellbeing of our population.
+Given the contribution these routes make to our overall objectives, these routes should be seen as an integral part of our transport network, and not of secondary importance compared with traditional residential to employment routes.
+Opportunities to enhance this network in terms of quality, connectivity and functionality should be capitalised on.

-The Council aims to develop a safe, convenient, efficient transport infrastructure which encourages and facilitates walking and cycling, and which minimises reliance on, and discourages unnecessary use of, private cars, especially for local trips.
-This will help increase the role of walking and cycling as key transport modes and to assist in reducing the use of private cars, by raising the status of walking and cycling and promoting them as safe and healthy means of transport.

-This accords with 'Getting Around Bath - A Transport Strategy for Bath', which identifies that walking is the highest modal priority in the transport strategy.

-Policy ST2A seeks to ensure that any publicly accessible routes are not adversely affected by development proposals.
-Where a recreational route follows the line of a former railway, its course is protected as a sustainable transport route.
+- 603. The Council aims to develop a safe, convenient, efficient transport infrastructure which encourages and facilitates walking and cycling, and which minimises reliance on, and discourages unnecessary use of, private cars, especially for local trips.
+This will help increase the role of walking and cycling as key transport modes and to assist in reducing the use of private cars, by raising the status of walking and cycling and promoting them as safe and healthy means of transport. - 604.
+This accords with the current adopted JLTP which will provide the means to enable active travel to be the preferred choice for shorter journeys, and 'Getting Around Bath A Transport Strategy for Bath', which identifies that walking is the highest modal priority in the transport strategy. - 605.
+Policy ST2A seeks to ensure that any publicly accessible routes are not adversely affected by development proposals and that opportunities to enhance the active travel route network are taken up.
+Where an active travel route follows the line of a former railway, its course is protected as a sustainable transport route. - 605a.
+The Bath River line is a key green infrastructure project in Bath and will provide a high-quality walking and cycling route from Newbridge to Batheaston.
+The route is approximately 10km in length and will connect communities along the length of the river, enabling more people to explore the city in a healthy and sustainable way.
+The western section of the Bath River Line will run alongside the River Avon, following the same route as the existing towpath/ path, from Newbridge to Pulteney Bridge.
+The exact route of the Bath River Line in the east, from Pulteney Bridge to Batheaston, is still to be determined.
+Following the transfer of Bathampton Meadows to the National Trust, Bath and North East Somerset Council will work together with the National Trust and the community to develop a vision and route options for this section of the Bath River Line.

-POLICY ST2A: Recreational Routes
+POLICY ST2A: ACTIVE TRAVEL ROUTES